shresthahub/sentiment_analysis/README.md

 - Integrate real-time data streaming using Kafka and Spark Structured Streaming.
 - Improve sentiment analysis with MLlib or transformer-based NLP models.
 - Deploy the pipeline on HDFS with Hive for scalable storage and querying.

+# Group Contributions
+- Anusha Shrestha: worked on code and research paper
+- Bruna Almeida: worked on research paper and presentatiion
+- Maria De Paiva: worked on visualizations, research paper and presentation
+- Pratik Maharjan: worked on presentation and research paper
+- Zhiqi Zhang: worked on research paper and presentation